openSUSE/mkdud/README.md

 >  You can use either a cpio or tar archive and can compress it optionally
 >  with either gzip or xz.
 All formats may be used for signed DUDs.

->
+SLE12-SP1, Leap-42.1 and later versions:

->  If you create an rpm you can sign the rpm in the usual rpm-way to get a signed DUD.
+> If you create an RPM (use --format=rpm) you can sign the RPM in the usual RPM-way
+> to get a signed DUD.

 There is an advantage in using cpio instead of tar or rpm: because the Linux kernel understands cpio archives, you can just append a DUD to the initrd on the